Rubicsoft/Project-THINKBOX/README.md

 ## Addons used

 * [JFA driven motion blur][motion_blur_link] : Jump flood algorithm driven motion blur compositor effect for Godot 4.3
-* [Godot Jolt][godot_jolt_link] : Godot Jolt is a native extension for the Godot game engine that allows you to use the Jolt physics engine to power Godot's 3D physics

 ## Shader used
 * [Glitch Effect Shader for Godot Engine 4][glitch_link]